astrocyte/PSOLOMON/README.md

 - "List all backups"
 - "Show me backup from last week"

-### LearnDash LMS
+### LearnDash LMS ⭐ **Enhanced!**
-- "Create a new course called 'Fall Prevention'"
+- "Create a new course called 'Fall Prevention' with 3 lessons and 2 topics each"
-- "Add a lesson to course ID 123"
+- "Add a lesson to course ID 123 with video content"
-- "Enroll user@email.com in the 10-Hour course"
+- "Enroll 25 students in the 10-Hour course in bulk"
-- "Create a quiz with 10 questions"
+- "Create a quiz with 10 multiple choice questions"
-- "List all students in a course"
+- "Show me progress for all students in course 979"
+- "Get completion rate for the 30-Hour Scaffold course"
+- "Generate NYC DOB compliance report for Q4 2024"
+- "Create a group for ACME Construction with 50 students"
+- "Track which students are falling behind"
+- "List all certificates earned by john@example.com"

 ### WooCommerce
 - "Create a product for the 10-Hour course"